Acute Pancreatitis in Cats

 - Chemistry tests to evaluate kidney, liver, and pancreatic disease and dysfunction, as well as sugar levels

-- A complete blood count to evaluate if your cat has an infection, inflammation, anemia, or other blood-related conditions
+- A complete blood count to evaluate for infection, inflammation, anemia, or other blood-related conditions

-- Pancreas-specific tests to help diagnose or rule out the disease
+- Pancreas-specific tests to help confirm or rule out the disease

 - X-rays of the abdomen to survey organ size, shape, and positioning; also, to help detect foreign material and masses